wallwell376/wallwell376/README.md

 - 👋 Hi, I’m @wallwell376
-- 👀 I’m interested in
+- 👀 I’m interested in (studying yet)
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning (studying yet)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on mj
 - 📫 How to reach me suahnhome@gmail.com
-- 😄 Pronouns:

 <!---
 wallwell376/wallwell376 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.